Cloud&DevOps:YourQuestionsAnswered

 Should I use AWS or Google Cloud?+

-AWS is the best default choice — largest service catalog, most mature, broadest third-party support.
-GCP is better for data-heavy workloads (BigQuery), Kubernetes-native architectures, and if you already use Google Workspace.
-Azure is best when you are a Microsoft shop.
-Over 70% of our clients use AWS.
+AWS is the safe default for most teams.
+Biggest service catalog, most mature, broadest third-party support.
+GCP pulls ahead on data-heavy work like BigQuery, Kubernetes-native setups, and shops already living in Google Workspace.
+Azure makes sense if you are a Microsoft house.
+In practice, most of the work we do lands on AWS.

 How much does cloud infrastructure cost per month?+